 You can edit the measure name, whether it is a key measure, what constitutes an upward trend, and the rules.
 Just click an arrow icon, update the information, then click Update measure.

-Statistics of the percentage of students meeting these measures can be seen in School > Assessments > Summative Tracking > Analysis > Overview dashboard.
+Statistics of the percentage of students meeting these measures can be seen in Students > Assessments > Summative Tracking > Analysis > Overview dashboard.

 If you have not yet set up any measures (and are currently not using our integration with RS Assessment for their PUMA, PiRA or GAPs tests), you will be presented with this message.